2 products

 Vascular system

 Once absorbed, citrulline is converted into arginine, another essential amino acid.
-This transformation allows the production of nitric oxide, a gas that plays a role in vasodilation, that is, the widening of blood vessels.
+This transformation allows for the production of nitric oxide, a gas that plays a role in vasodilation, or the widening of blood vessels.

 Muscular system

-During exercise, ammonia is produced during the breakdown of proteins.
-Ammonia is toxic to the body and must be eliminated quickly to avoid adverse effects on muscles and performance.
-Citrulline participates in this process by playing a role in the urea cycle, converting ammonia to urea and removing it from the body.
+During physical exertion, ammonia is produced during the breakdown of proteins.
+Ammonia is toxic to the body and must be quickly eliminated to avoid adverse effects on muscles and performance.
+Citrulline participates in this process by playing a role in the urea cycle, helping to convert ammonia to urea and remove it from the body.

 Citrulline and Pre-Workout: A Winning Duo

-Many athletes include citrulline in their pre -workout supplementation.
-This practice is explained by its popularization via famous bodybuilders like Arnold Schwarzenegger.
+Many athletes incorporate citrulline into their pre -workout supplementation.
+This practice is explained by its popularization by famous bodybuilders like Arnold Schwarzenegger.
 It is often combined with other ingredients like creatine and caffeine in pre-workouts to maximize the effects.

 Citrulline Dosage: How Much Should You Take to Get the Full Benefits?

 The optimal dosage of citrulline can vary depending on your goals and the form of citrulline you choose.
-Typically, a recommended dosage is between 3 and 5 grams of L-Citrulline per day, taken about 30 to 60 minutes before training.
+Generally, a recommended dosage is between 3 and 5 g of L-citrulline per day, taken approximately 30 to 60 minutes before training.
 If you opt for citrulline malate (a mixture of citrulline and malic acid), the recommended doses may be similar.

 However, it is always advisable to consult a healthcare professional or nutritionist before incorporating any dietary supplement into your routine, especially if you have a medical history.